 Choosing a Marketplace

 Different sites cater to different needs.
 A few of the different sites I’ve tried are eBay, Etsy, Bonanza, and Craigslist.
 For me, they just didn’t fit my needs, but remember, I am a professional web designer.
 An online marketplace will remove the time consuming site maintenance so you can concentrate on selling.
 If you’re unsure on top prices or want to sell quickly, consider eBay.
 For a set prices, consider a site like Etsy.
-For local only purchases, then a site like Craigslist is your best bet.
+For local only purchases, then an online classifieds site like Craigslist or Facebook Marketplace are your best bets.
 Try a few items out on your top three and see how things go.
 Start small and learn how things work.
 Once you find your marketplace, you can scale up the number of listed items.
 Warning!
 Don’t over-do it and suddenly have 100 items to ship in one day!

 Create a Listing